 First, it was essential to take an inclusive approach.
 We consulted directly with over 60 potentially affected rightsholders and stakeholders during two visits to Myanmar by BSR staff, and we made sure that we spoke to as diverse a range of voices as we were able to in the time available.
 This approach generated very important insights.
 While many stakeholders—and Facebook itself—emphasized that Facebook’s efforts have fallen short in the past, we witnessed a strong determination from everyone we spoke with, inside and outside Facebook, to address human rights in Myanmar as a matter of utmost importance and urgency.
 We are hopeful about collaborative efforts, both now and over the long-term.

 Second, it was essential to take a distinctly forward-looking approach.
-While understanding mistakes and shortcomings of the past established important background, it was far more important that we focused on forward-looking analysis and recommendations.
+Understanding the mistakes and shortcomings of the past established crucial context, but it was important that we focused on forward-looking analysis and recommendations.

 This approach led to us make recommendations in five main areas.
 These recommendations are shaped by the observation that Facebook’s human rights impacts in Myanmar cannot be addressed by Facebook alone, but also require system-wide change: